phonepadith/katacoda-scenarios/hello-world/finish.md

-You've completed your Hyperledger Frabic Scenario Part 1!
+You've completed your Hyperledger Fabric 2.0 !